 Every time I selected cast my screen from settings, my Peloton would try to match up with the Roku TV in the living room.
 It was blind to the Vizio Smart TV sitting 10 feet away in my workout space.

-But as far as legit Smart TVs go, don’t even both with the Vizio.
+But as far as legit Smart TVs go, don’t even bother with the Vizio.
 I’m not sure why but it just doesn’t work.
 I’d stick with the brands mentioned above that I do know work with Peloton casting.

 TVs and devices for Peloton casting